tve/micropython-inkplate6/README.md

 - Access to touch sensors.
 - Everything in pure python with screen updates virtually as fast as the Arduino C driver.

-Inkplate 10 issues:
-- the grey scale waveforms in the `InkplateGS2` class still need some tweaking: the greys come out too light.
-- the partial update does weird stuff if more then ~400 lines are skipped.

 Getting started
 ---------------